miskolczy/portfolio-nuxtjs/content/portfolio/dornsans.md

 ---

-The Display Typeface ‹Dorn Sans› is heavily inspired by handwriting with a pen on paper.
-Written with an upright holding of the pen
+The Display Typeface ‹Dorn Sans›, is inspired by handwriting with a pen on paper, swiftly written with a slightly angled holding of the pen.
+This way of writing makes the Typeface appear wide and dynamic.
+The curvy ends of the letters are slanted and have sharp spikes like thorns.
+Furthermore the counters of the letters (e.g. bpdq) are asymmetrical and teardrop-shaped and can therefore appear floral.
+Professor Philipp Stamm as my mentor supervised this typographical project.

-Die Akzidenzschrift ‹Dorn Sans› mit handschriftlichem Charakter ist vom Schreiben mit der Feder inspiriert.
-Die Schattenachse und die Bogenformen mit auslaufenden Enden, sorgen für ein breites dynamisches Schriftbild.
-Die rausragenden Enden der Buchstaben sind abgeschrägt und weisen scharfe Spitzen auf.
-Prof. Philipp Stamm leitete die schriftgestalterische Semesterarbeit.